LITTLE LIGHTS CHRISTIAN EARLY LEARNING CENTER

 CHILDRENS ARRIVAL AND DEPARTURE POLICIES

 Only those adults you have listed on your child’s form will be allowed to pick up your child.
 It is important for you to make a notation in writing on your child’s sign in sheet when you expect someone other than the regular person to be picking up your child on a certain day.
-Our teachers are reluctant to release the children when they have not been informed in advance even if that person is authorized to pick up.
+Our teachers will not release your child, without a personal call made to you, when they have not been informed in advance, even if that person is authorized to pick up.

 Emergencies do arise.
 If something comes up and you have had to ask someone else to pick up your child, you must call to inform us so that we will be expecting them.
 You may be asked to fax written authorization if we do not recognize your voice.
 If your child’s teacher does not know the person picking up, identification will be asked for and checked before releasing your child to them.
 A staff member will check each classroom before leaving for the day to be sure all children have been picked up.